VerHem/VerHem.github.io/install.md

 $ cmake --build . -j N
 ```
 The built executable locates in `./build/sol` with file name `VerHem`.
 In most case, this work just fine.
-However, compiling error may happen here or there.
-For sake of debug,
+However, compiling error may still happens here or there.
-one may add `--verbose` or `-v` in building step i.e.,
+For sake of debugging, one may add `--verbose` or `-v` in building step i.e.,
 ```shell
 $ cmake --build . -j N --verbose
 ```
 to checkout object files building and libraries linking.
+Depending on the system you are working with, the building tool under management of `CMake` may be different.
+On most `GNU/Linux` platforms, `GNU Make` a.k.a `gmake` is used. another building tool which VerHem could use is `ninja`.

 * * *